Eastern Suburbs railway line: History

 Proposals for a line to the Eastern Suburbs of Sydney had first been associated with demands in the 1860s that the railway be extended into Sydney's city, rather than terminating at the original Sydney station on the south of city.
 However, priorities in connecting country areas, and the high cost of a city railway meant that such plans were put aside.
 In the 1880s, the population of the Eastern Suburbs was small, and a railway would not have been viable.
 Successive Royal Commissions in 1890 & 1896 recommended a railway be built into the city, with the provision for an Eastern Suburbs extension, but both requests were ignored.
-Preference at the time, however, was for tramway construction: The Tramways Extension Bill 1880 was passed in 1880 and the tramway network in the Eastern Suburbs spread rapidly, reaching Bondi Beach in 1894, Rose Bay in 1898 and Watson's Bay in 1909.
+Preference at the time, however, was for tramway construction: The Tramways Extension Bill 1880 was passed in 1880 and the tramway network in the Eastern Suburbs spread rapidly, reaching Bondi Beach in 1894, Rose Bay in 1898 and Watsons Bay in 1909.
 Two other tram lines were also built to Randwick.

 Bradfield's plans

 The Eastern Suburbs Railway was a part of engineer Dr John Bradfield's scheme for Sydney's railways (the Bradfield Scheme).
 The alignment and profile for the line was set in 1926 and construction on the railway was started by the NSW Department of Railways.
-Construction commenced with the building of stub tunnels at St James Railway Station.
+Construction commenced with the building of stub tunnels at St James station.
 These tunnels ran southward from St James rising to clear the City Circle lines and turned east towards the Eastern Suburbs.
 They then halted pending further construction after the completion of the railway from Central to St James and Wynyard.

 The railway was planned to continue approximately parallel to Oxford Street to Bondi Junction.
-However, the intervention of the Great Depression and Second World War halted construction on all Bradfield's plans including the Eastern Suburbs Railway causing its abandonment.
+However, the intervention of the Great Depression and World War II halted construction on all Bradfield's plans including the Eastern Suburbs Railway causing its abandonment.